Recap: My Weekend at PopSugar Play/Ground (Review)

 5. I won stuff: I hardly ever win anything -- though lately I've been luckier than usual.
 At PopSugar Play/Ground I won $50 Kohl's cash, make up accessories, beauty products, and some other swag and chotchkies I've already misplaced.
 Point is...
 I WON THEM!

-Transportation to PopSugar Play/Ground & Pier 94:
+Transportation: How to get to PopSugar Play/Ground & Pier 94

 PopSugar Play/Ground took place at Pier 94, which is essentially the northern tip of midtown west in NYC.
 If you're a local you probably just rolled your eyes because going to events at the pier on the weekend sometimes means crowds and unreliable transit.